yousemazhar/elezaby/README.md

 - Run `flutter analyze` after every change — the project requires zero warnings.
 - All async Firebase calls must surface loading / error / empty states.
 - Never block the UI isolate; keep scanning and heavy work off the main thread.

+## Legal / Disclaimer

+**Notice of Non-Affiliation and Educational Use**

+This software ("the App") was developed by students as part of a university course project, for educational and demonstration purposes only.
+It is a prototype and is **not** a real, official, or commercial product.

+- **No affiliation.** The App is not affiliated with, authorized by, endorsed by, sponsored by, or in any way officially connected to El Ezaby Pharmacies, its owners, subsidiaries, or affiliates.
+Any reference to "El Ezaby" is used purely as a subject of academic study and does not imply any partnership or official relationship.
+- **Trademarks.** "El Ezaby" and any associated names, logos, brand elements, and trademarks are the property of their respective owners.
+They are referenced here under educational/fair-use principles solely to demonstrate app-development concepts.
+No claim of ownership is made over these marks.
+- **No real commerce.** All products, prices, stock levels, rewards, and orders shown in the App are fictional, seeded test data.
+The App does **not** sell or deliver any real products, does **not** process real payments, and does **not** dispense or provide access to any actual medication.
+- **Not medical advice.** Any health, dosage, or medication-usage content is illustrative sample content only and must **not** be relied upon as medical or pharmaceutical advice.
+Always consult a licensed pharmacist or physician.
+- **No warranty / no liability.** The App is provided "as is," without warranty of any kind.
+The authors accept no liability for any use of, or reliance on, this educational prototype.
+- **Takedown.** If you are a rights holder and believe this educational project infringes your rights, please contact the authors and the material will be promptly modified or removed.